Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 We are currently accepting applications for police staff roles.
-Find out more and apply by visiting our current vacancies page. if you have any questions that are not answered here, please email [email protected].
+Find out more and apply by visiting our current vacancies page.
+If you have any questions that are not answered here, please email [email protected].

 Surrey Police are highly respected as one of the UK’s most innovative and forward thinking forces.
 Key to that success is the sheer quality and professionalism of our police staff who work in all areas of our organisation.
 Our Police Staff support the delivery of our operational policing model and are an integral part of our team.